 I had a mammogram, an ultrasound and a fine needle biopsy.
 The biopsy showed that it was cancer and that it was oestrogen receptor positive, and the ultrasound showed some spread.

 I wasn’t happy with the treatment option recommended by the first specialist my GP referred me to, so I asked for a second opinion.
 I decided it was my life and my choice.
-The new specialist suggested I have a mastectomy followed by chemotherapy and radiotherapy.
+The new specialist suggested I have a mastectomy followed by chemotherapy and radiation therapy.

 I had a reconstruction at the same time as the mastectomy.
 The surgeon used muscle and some skin from my back to create a pocket for an implant.

 Recovering from surgery was a slow process, but I felt a little better each day.
 Because the muscle was removed from my back, I’m still weaker on that side of my body.
 At one point, I couldn’t stretch my arm properly and I panicked, but gradually I was able to move it again.

 I had chemo for eight months and I worked during treatment because I wanted to maintain a normal life.
 I lost my hair and a lot of weight, and it felt like I was constantly nauseous.
 I was also very tired – I would go to bed really early.

 I chose not to have radiation therapy because my doctor told me there was a chance the scarring from the reconstruction might not heal as well if I did.

 It’s important to play an active role in your treatment, because it’s your life and body.
 This is especially important when you’re diagnosed young, like I was.